Gréllo

-Gabriel "Gréllo" d'Angelo (born 4 July 1985), is a Brazilian-born Belgian futsal player who plays for RSC Anderlecht Futsal and the Belgian national futsal team.
+Gabriel "Gréllo" d'Angelo (born 4 July 1985), is a professional futsal player who plays for RSC Anderlecht Futsal.
+Born in Brazil, he plays the Belgian national futsal team.

 In 2022–23, Gréllo was elected as best player in the Belgian Futsal Division 1 for the fifth time in his career, taking into account that the Golden-Boot trophy was not awarded during the COVID-19 years 2020 and 2021.

 During the 2022–23 season, at the age of 38, Gréllo scored his 175th goal for Anderlecht, making him the all-time topscorer for the team.